0xAliHn/kotlin-for-android-developers/what_do_we_get_through_kotlin.md

     var mbid: String)
 ```

-This data class, it will automatically generate all the attributes and their accessors, as well as some useful methods, such as `toString ()`
+This data class auto-generates all the fields and property accessors, as well as some useful methods
+such as `toString ()`

-## SAFE null
+## Null Safety

+When we develop using Java, a big part of our code is defensive.
+We need to check continuously
+whether something is null before using it if we don’t want to find unexpected NullPointerException.
-When we use Java development, our code is mostly defensive.
-If we do not want to encounter `NullPointerException`, we need to keep using it to determine if it is null.
-Kotlin, as many modern languages, null safe, because we need to call the operator via a secure (written as `?`) To explicitly specify whether an object can be null
+Kotlin, as many other modern languages, is null safe because we need to explicitly specify if an
+object can be null by using the safe call operator (written `?`).

-We can write like this:
+We can do things like this:
 ```Kotlin
 // can not be compiled here.
 Artist can not be null Var notNullArtist: Artist = null